Adityalaw/Handwritten-Text-Recognition/README.md

-# Handwritten Line Text Recognition using Deep Learning with Tensorflow
+# Handwritten Line Text Recognition
 ### Description
 Use Convolutional Recurrent Neural Network to recognize the Handwritten line text image without pre segmentation into words or characters.
 Use CTC loss Function to train.